Free Walking Tour Berlin

 Transportation:

-Getting around in Berlin is relatively affordable and convenient.
-The city boasts an extensive public transportation network, including buses, trams, U-Bahn (subway), and S-Bahn (urban rail).
-The cost of a monthly public transportation pass, known as the “AB” ticket, is around €81.
-This pass allows unlimited travel within the city and nearby areas.
+It’s easy and relatively cheap to get around in Berlin.
+The city provides extensive public transportation network, buses, trams, U-Bahn (subway) and S-Bahn (urban rail).
+A monthly public transportation pass, known as the “AB” ticket, costs about €81.
+It is a pass that gives unlimited travel within the city and close areas.

 Groceries: